sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/getting_started.md

 - A SidecarT board (See above)

-- A [Raspberry Pi Pico WH board](https://www.raspberrypi.com/products/raspberry-pi-pico/?variant=raspberry-pi-pico-wh) to connect it to the SidecarT board.
+- A [Raspberry Pi Pico W or WH board](https://www.raspberrypi.com/products/raspberry-pi-pico/?variant=raspberry-pi-pico-wh) to connect it to the SidecarT board.
 The `W` stands for **Wireless** and the `H` stands for **Header**.
 The `H` version comes with the header pins already soldered to the board and a JST debugger connector needed to connect the Raspberry Pi Debug Board.
+Since version 3.1 of the board, it's also possible to get the debug signals directly on the JST connector of the board.

 {:refdef: style="text-align: center;"}
 ![Raspberry Pi Pico WH](https://sidecartridge.com/assets/images/quickstart/raspberry-pi-pico-rp2040-wh.png)